-A safe sits at the heart of your site's security as the last line of defence.
+A safe sits at the heart of your home's security as a last line of defence.
 They rarely break down or wear out, but is your safe still doing its job?
 Here are 4 indicators that you should be thinking about buying a new safe.

 Your safe is over 25 years old

 In Europe, safes began to be graded according to a common standard around 25 years ago.
 Before that, there were many disparate local norms, but no agreed benchmark.